ayangd/oc-automate_everything/README.md

 craft opencomputers:case2
 exit
 ```

+#### filter
+You can try running `filter`.
+Basically, it reads crafttweaker.log and spits out crafting.db, oredict.db, and failure.txt.
+This is for processing crafttweaker.log, spat from the CraftTweaker mod (recipeStealer.zs is fed in).
+This is the beast of the project.
+I'm so happy I made this thing.

 >Note: If you struggle reading errors, please use `ct <lua file>` and check `ct.txt` for errors.

 ### oldfloppy